Estimated reading time: 5 minutes

 Imagine your business running without your computer systems, communication systems, employee support, or a functioning facility.

-This planning process requires input from a team that represents your senior leadership, information technology, telephone systems, employees, and facilities.
+This planning process requires input from a team representing your senior leadership, information technology, telephone systems, employees, and facilities.

 Once you have a plan in place, it is important to go through a “what if scenario” to test your plan.